-Year 1: Securing a Marijuana Product Manufacturing license, with the intent on opening our location during the month of December 2020.
+Year 1: Securing a Marijuana Cultivation Establishment license with the intent on opening our first facility during the month of January of 2020.
 To net a sufficient annual income to support operational expenses.
 To target monthly sales and capacity, with the main focus on increasing steadily throughout the first year.

 Year 3: Continue to build on company reputation, customer loyalty, and prepare for year 5.

-Year 5: Plans to expand our facility, and or merge with local competition to increase Buudda Brothers footprint within the City of Holyoke and eventually through out the State of Massachusetts.
+Year 5: Plans to expand our facility, and/or merge with local competitors to increase Buudda Brothers footprint within the City of Holyoke.

-Year 7: Anticipating marijuana will be legal on a federal level; Buudda Brothers plans on seeking options of selling and or merging with other well-established marijuana establishments throughout the region to be able to gain more market share.
+Year 7: Anticipating cannabis will be legal on a federal level; Buudda Brothers plans on seeking options of selling and or merging with other well-established Marijuana Establishments throughout the region gaining more market share.